smurfix/kf2-py/README.md

 We're not there yet.

 Help with re-implementing all those dialogs, menus and whatnots is gladly accepted.
-Please co-ordinate via https://github.com/smurfix/kf2-py/discussions .
+Please co-ordinate via https://github.com/smurfix/kf2-py/discussions as we don't want three people to work on Newton-Raphson zooming while nobody thinks about a better Color dialog.

+## TODOs

+- test loading settings
+- test saving images
+- implement zoom and pan
+- implement all those menus
+- implement all those dialogs
+- implement all those options
+- test OpenCL
+- test OpenGL

 # Future Work

+Fix panning: copy data instead of recalculating the world.

+Write an efficient framework for movies that do more than zoom in or out.

+Think about an async batch workflow (anyio).

-The ability to write the Fractal equation in Python/gmpy2 would be a very nice addition.
+The ability to write the Fractal equation in Python (gmpy2 and/or numpy) would be a very nice addition.